Chukwueze: Barcelona star Oshoala congratulates Villarreal forward on winning Europa League title | Goal.com

 The forward has made more than 100 appearances for the senior team across all competitions, scoring a number of goals.

-Chukwueze remains a key member of the Nigeria national team and played a significant role as the Super Eagles qualify for the 2022 Africa Cup of Nations in Cameroon.
+Chukwueze remains a key member of the Nigeria national team and played a significant role as the Super Eagles qualified for the 2022 Africa Cup of Nations in Cameroon.

 He has 19 caps for the three-time African champions since he made his debut in November 2018 against Uganda.